SmithWillSuffice/ohanga-pai/content/blog/72_fresh_cup_of_M.md

 Gotta celebrate podcasters prepared to upload over two hours with a guy like Warren talking about monetary operations 101!

-A couple of issues raised by the hostess, Dr Anastasia Bendebury. piqued my interest, since Warren was not able to fill in all the gaps.
+A couple of issues raised by the hostess, Dr Anastasia Bendebury, piqued my interest, since Warren was not able to fill in all the gaps.

 ## Stock Market